e-mimiko/AWS-EC2-Instance-Manager/README.md

 ## How to setup

-Please download this repository to get started.This microservice is meant to run locally.
+Please download this repository to get started.
+This microservice is meant to run locally.

 Included in this repository:
 **requirements.txt** \- these are the packages to install.
 Do this first.